Update April 23, 2022: Use of stalkerware without consent is digital abuse and a form of cyberbullying

 For more discussion on school bullying, please go to “Protecting Filipino children from bullying”.

 Applicable laws on cyber bullying

-For minors, aside from RA 10627, or the anti-bullying act of 2013, “Republic Act 7610 also known as Special Protection of Children Against Abuse, Exploitation and Discrimination Act” can also be used to help both the victim and the aggressor.
+For minors, aside from RA 10627, or the anti-bullying act of 2013, “Republic Act 7610 also known as Special Protection of Children Against Abuse, Exploitation and Discrimination Act” can also be used.

 ARTICLE VI- Other Acts of Abuse